Aura with slight headache -- attributed to menopause?

 Migraines can indeed be triggered by the hormonal fluctuations of menopause.

-Fioricet isn’t considered the best first-line medication for Migraines.
+Fioricet isn't considered the best first-line medication for Migraines.
 It cannot abort a Migraine (stop the Migrainous process in the brain).
 It can only mask the pain for a few hours.
-The “better one” that your doctor referred to was probably one of the triptans - Imitrex, Maxalt, Zomig, Amerge, Relpax, Axert, and Frova.
+The "better one" that your doctor referred to was probably one of the triptans - Imitrex, Maxalt, Zomig, Amerge, Relpax, Axert, and Frova.
 There are warnings to be cautious when prescribing triptans for patients also taking antidepressants because of the possibility of serotonin syndrome.
 Many doctors still feel the triptans are the better choice.
 They warn their patients of the symptoms of serotonin syndrome, and tell them to report any such symptoms immediately.
-Still, that’s a decision for you and your doctor.
-You can read more about this in Antidepressants, Triptans, and Serotonin Syndrome.
+Still, that's a decision for you and your doctor.
+You can read more about this in _Antidepressants, Triptans, and Serotonin Syndrome _.

 John Claude Krusz and Teri Robert